hard-nett/airdrop/zk-crates/docs/spec.md

 const LOOKUP_BITS: usize = 17;
 const DEGREE: u32 = 18; // Circuit size: 2^18 rows
 ```

-> q: what are the rows and parameters for each chips that makes use of the lookup range check?
-> a: ecc & sinsemilla uses 10 bit limbs, should we also require the foriegn field arithmetic ? right now its parameter is 88 bits

 The `RangeChip` is the foundation for foreign field arithmetic in our Pallas-based circuit.
 It provides lookup tables for efficient range checking of limb values, ensuring that our BigInt representations don't overflow when emulating non-native field arithmetic.